vibhudadhichi/blockchain-nanodegree-project-2/README.md

 3. To hack some blocks in the `blockchain`, you can execute this script in Node.js REPL.

-__Block heights, specified in `invalidBlocks` must exist in the chain.
+__Block heights, specified in `invalidBlockHeights` must exist in the chain.
 Otherwise the script will fail.__
 ```
 > let invalidBlockHeights = [1,2,5];